microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 Duration: 20 Minutes

 In this exercise, you will create a short-lived feature branch, make a small code change, commit the code, and submit a pull request.
-You'll then merge the pull request into the master branch which triggers an automated build and release of the application.
+You'll then merge the pull request into the master branch, which will trigger an automated build and release of the application.

 In the tasks below, you will make changes directly through the Visual Studio Team Services web interface.
 These steps could also be performed through the Visual Studio IDE.